Ivy League Business Schools

 Article Snippet :collegiate experience on the level of Ivy League universities.
 There is no trademark for the term, and the list of schools associated with the classification

-Article Snippet :Graduate School of Management is the graduate business school in the SC Johnson College of Business at Cornell University, a private Ivy League university
+Article Snippet :Amos Tuck School of Business Administration at Dartmouth College is the graduate business school of Dartmouth College, a private Ivy League research university

 The Ivy League is an American collegiate athletic conference comprising sports teams from eight private universities in the Northeastern United States.
 The term Ivy League is typically used to refer to those eight schools as a group of elite colleges beyond the sports context.
 The eight members are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, the University of Pennsylvania, Princeton University, and Yale University.
 Ivy League has connotations of academic excellence, selectivity in admissions, and social elitism.